osrm/sigma/README.md

 The `api` directory contains the source code for the backend API server.
 Since the backend requires Circle Web3 Services API keys and other configurations, we recommend using the test server provided by Windfall.

 The `program` directory contains the source code for a Solana program called `vault`.
-While the `vault` program was copied from another repository and therefore doesn't have much commit history here, development of the `vault` program in the other repository began after the SIGMA Sprint period started.
+While the `vault` program was copied from another repository and therefore doesn't have much commit history here, development of the `vault` program in the other repository began after the SIGMA Sprint period started, as shown in the figure below.

 ![Commit History](Commit%20History.png)